The Guide

 Morrison Academy Taipei is an American-curriculum school on a purpose-built campus in Linkou, New Taipei City, opened in 2020.
 It serves around 923 students from Kindergarten through to Grade 12, runs AP courses from Grade 9 onwards, and is accredited by Cognia (formerly AdvancEd).

-The school was founded to serve missionary families and that community remains its core, but it is open to international families more broadly.
-If you are a faith-oriented family looking for a school with a clear Christian ethos and an American curriculum, Morrison is the main option.
-The Linkou location means a longer commute from central Taipei and the Shilin cluster, but families who live in that direction find it practical.
+Founded to serve missionary families and that community remains its core, but it is open to international families more broadly.
+For faith-oriented families wanting a clear Christian ethos with an American curriculum, Morrison is the main option in Taipei.
+The Linkou location means a longer commute from central Taipei and the Shilin cluster, but families based in that direction find it practical.
 Fees for 2025-26 run TWD 592,000 to TWD 706,000 per year (roughly USD 18,500 to USD 22,000), with a one-time entrance fee of TWD 30,000.

 Dominican International School Taipei